-Established in 2005, The Main Street Armory is Rochester’s home for sporting events, concerts, craft shows and your next private event.
+Built in 1905 and updated in 2005, The Main Street Armory is Rochester’s home for sporting events, concerts, craft shows and your next private event.
 The armory provides a historic military venue which incorporates original stone, terrazzo and oak floors, a broad variety of decorative woodwork ranging from simply molded door and window trim to elaborate wainscoting and mantelpieces in the banquet rooms.
 The focal point of the main entrance hall is a four-story atrium topped by a massive, mulit-paned skylight.
-The arena provides original wooden floors, massive steel roof trusses, wainscoated ceiling and encircling balcony with seating for a 1000+.
-The arena includes state-of-the-art sound and lighting systems, a concert stage, tables and chairs, and tiered balcony seating.
+The arena provides original wooden floors, massive steel roof trusses, wainscoated ceiling and encircling balcony with seating for 650.
+The arena offers options for state-of-the-art sound and lighting systems, a concert stage, tables and chairs, and tiered balcony seating.

 The Main Street Armory has a full kitchen, and can cater any event.

 Parking is available on-site and across the street at 895 East Main Street.
 There will be other parking in the surrounding areas.
 Parking monitors will be ticketing and/or towing illegal parked cars on streets that surround the venue.
 Carpooling is recommended.
 Please be courteous and respectful to the neighbors and their properties.